Coast Guard, DHS.

 (3) The Coast Guard Patrol Commander may terminate the event, or the operation of any participant, at any time it is deemed necessary for the protection of life or property.

-(4) The Race Area is an area described by a line bounded by coordinates provided in latitude and longitude that outlines the boundary of a Race Area within the regulated area defined in paragraph (b)(2) of this section.
-The actual placement of the Race Area will be determined by the marine event sponsor within the designated boundaries.
+(4) The Race Area is an area within the regulated area defined in paragraph (b)(2) of this section.
+The actual placement of the race course will be determined by the marine event sponsor but must be located within the designated boundaries of the Race Area.
 Only participants and official patrol vessels are allowed to enter the Race Area.

 (5) The Buffer Zone is an area that surrounds the perimeter of the Race Area within the regulated area defined in paragraph (b)(3) of this section.
 The purpose of a Buffer Zone is to minimize potential collision conflicts with participants and spectators or nearby transiting vessels.
 This area provides separation between the Race Area and Spectator Area or other vessels that are operating in the vicinity of the regulated area defined in paragraph (b)(1) of this section.
 Only participants and official patrol vessels are allowed to enter the Buffer Zone.

 (6) The Spectator Area is an area described by a line bounded by coordinates provided in latitude and longitude that outlines the boundary of a spectator area within the regulated area defined in paragraph (b)(4) of this section.
-Spectators are only allowed inside the regulated area if they remain within the Spectator Area.
-All spectator vessels shall be anchored or operate at a no-wake speed while transiting within Start Printed Page 39360the Spectator Area.
-Spectators may contact the Coast Guard Patrol Commander to request permission to either enter the Spectator Area or pass through the regulated area.
-If permission is granted, spectators must enter the Spectator Area or pass directly through the regulated area as instructed at safe speed and without loitering.
+All vessels within the Spectator Area shall be anchored or operate at a no-wake speed while transiting within the Spectator Area.

 (7) The Coast Guard Patrol Commander and official patrol vessels enforcing this regulated area can be contacted on marine band radio VHF-FM channel 16 (156.8 MHz) and channel 22A (157.1 MHz).
 Persons and vessels desiring to transit, moor, or anchor within the regulated area must obtain authorization from Captain of the Port Maryland-National Capital Region or Coast Guard Patrol Commander.
 The Captain of the Port Maryland-National Capital Region can be contacted at telephone number 410-576-2693 or on Marine Band Radio, VHF-FM channel 16 (156.8 MHz).
 The Coast Guard Patrol Commander can be contacted on Marine Band Radio, VHF-FM channel 16 (156.8 MHz).